bufbuild-ru/docs/docs/migration-guides/migrate-remote-generation-alpha/index.md

 #### connect-web template

 If you consumed [connect-web template](https://buf.build/bufbuild/templates/connect-web) you'll need to update all imports for **base types** within your application code.
-This plugin now outputs plugin dependencies, namely [Protobuf-ES](https://www.npmjs.com/package/@bufbuild/protoc-gen-es), into a separate package.Also, please note that the `connect-web` plugin has been renamed to `connect-es`.
-As a result, this plugin now outputs files with a `_connect` suffix rather than `_connectweb`.Show example
+This plugin now outputs plugin dependencies, namely [Protobuf-ES](https://www.npmjs.com/package/@bufbuild/protoc-gen-es), into a separate package.

+Also, please note that the `connect-web` plugin has been renamed to `connect-es`.
+As a result, this plugin now outputs files with a `_connect` suffix rather than `_connectweb`.

+Show example

 \#### One package (old behavior)